jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 ### Living Room

 1. Electronics Cabinet Under TV:
-    1. Similar style as kitchen cabinets
+    1. Similar style as kitchen cabinets.
+Depth 18 in. for file cabinets.
     2. Printer enclosure with filter & fan
     3. Shelf for 2 laptops
     4. Surge protector for laptops, printer, TV and DVD player